Compare and choose your pricing plan.

 You can choose your price plan

-If you’re a residential, you can choose to switch between Time-of-Use (TOU), Ultra-Low Overnight (ULO) and Tiered prices.
+If you’re a residential customer, you can choose to switch between Time-of-Use (TOU), Ultra-Low Overnight (ULO) and Tiered prices.

 To switch price plans, you must notify your utility by completing an election form.
 You must contact your utility or complete the election form below.
 If you want to stay with your current price plan no action is required.